 The installation is simple: Download it and then import it to the Arduino IDE.
 That’s it.

 As a quick test, you can load up any of the examples.
-However I think the “backsoon” example is the best of the available ones.
-This will run a web server on you Arduino and display a “service unavailable” message, when you visit the site.
+However, I think the “backsoon” example is the best of the available ones.
+This will run a web server on your Arduino and display a “service unavailable” message when you visit the site.

 Table of contents